front-end-foundations/session1/readme.md

 * Appearance (CSS) - uses CSS rules to determine how the content will appear to the user
 * Behavior (JavaScript) - uses scripts written in JavaScript to allow the user to interact with the content

-* Try - click on the cat picture and note the changes in the document and how the inspector display it
-* Try - click on the link and note the change in the browser's address bar

 Akin to MVC development:

 * model, view, controller (MVC) - database, interface, logic

+Try:
+* Click on the cat picture and note the changes in the document and how the inspector display it
+* Click on the link and note the change in the browser's address bar

 #### Semantics